UMAprotocol/protocol/packages/core/certora/optimistic-asserter/README.md

 to one of the other specs, it is crucial that there exists at least one implementation of each function in the list of contracts provided in the script.
 - `nonDetMethods.spec` - contains a methods block for all the function which are not a part of the main contract, that summarizes these functions as non-state changing and returning a non deterministic value for each call.

 2. scripts - Contains the necessary run scripts to execute the spec files on the Certora Prover.
-These scripts composed of a run command of Certora Prover, contracts to take into account in the verification context, declaration of the compiler and a set of additional settings.
+These scripts are composed of a run-command of the Certora Prover contracts to take into account in the verification context, declaration of the compiler and a set of additional settings.
 - `verifyAsserter.sh` is a script for running of the main specs `Asserter_Auxiliary` or `Asserter_Bonds`.
 One can choose the desired spec to be verified by changing the argument in the `verify` command in the script. e.g. `--verify OptimisticAsserterHarness:certora/specs/exampleSpec.spec`

 3. harness - Contains all the inheriting contracts that add/simplify functionalities to the original contract, together with our own Mock contracts